 Arrowhead Plant - Sagittaria latifolia

-The Broadleaf Arrowhead, also known as Duck Potato, Indian Potato, and Wapato, has a tuber eaten by native americans.
-Grows in colonies near water.
-It has thin, white roots.Wedge shaped leaves on thsi plant are edible to ducks and geese and other type wildlife.
+The Broadleaf Arrowhead, also known as Duck Potato, Indian Potato, and Wapato, has a tuber eaten by native Americans.
+It grows in colonies near water.
+It has thin, white roots.Wedge-shaped leaves on this plant are edible to ducks and geese and other type wildlife.
 Blooms white in summer and has purple stalks in fall.